AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

            end;
         end Be_Careful;

-    This is also true for the top-level exception block that is part of the current subprogram.
+    This is also the case for the top-level exception block that is part of the current subprogram.

 Predefined exceptions